Crystallographic Helly Groups: Introduction

 \subsection{Structure of the paper}

 In \Secref{preliminaries} we give a few basic definitions from rough metric geometry.
 In \Secref{virtually_zn} we show some fundamental properties of finitely generated virtually abelian groups and review classical results relating them to crystallographic groups.
 In \Secref{zn_metrics} we characterize the proper, roughly geodesic, left-invariant metrics on $\Z^n$.
-In \Secref{ascones_and_helly} we define and review basic properties of asymptotic cones and prove \Mainthmref{chc}.
-In \Secref{nilpotent_helly} we prove \Mainthmref{nilpotent}.
-In \Secref{abelian_helly} we prove \Mainthmref{main}.
+In \Secref{ascones_and_coarse_injective} we define and review basic properties of asymptotic cones and prove \Mainthmref{chc}.
+In \Secref{nilpotent_injective} we prove \Mainthmref{nilpotent}.
+In \Secref{abelian_helly} we prove \Mainthmref{main} and \Mainthmref{equivalences}.